ThePacielloGroup/babel/lang-maintenance.md

 Both of these:

-* UDHR in another language for this country
+* UDHR in another language or two for this country
+* If there is a language worth translating, but it's not available at UN, then "🙅"
 * UDHR in French